Sororfortuna/wxSample/README.md

 # wxSample

-Multiplatform renderer sample app implementing DX12 on Windows and Vulkan on Linux using WxWidgets.
+Multiplatform renderer sample app implementing GL on Windows and Linux using WxWidgets.

-if using git:
+if using git, make sure to pull submodules:

 ```console
 git submodule update --init --recursive